gaudibr/impac_widgets/README.md

 * add exception handling
 * add testing
 * angular
-  - separate templates and group controllers/factories by theme (currently only one)
+  * separate templates and group controllers/factories by theme (currently only one)
+* Improve documentation (both on readme and throughout code)